 - When transition begins, stay with the ball.
 You are the "on" official.
-Start your timer for clearing counts and begin the "4-second" crease count (if necessary). - Once possession is established and the clearing team starts to clear.
+Begin the "4-second" crease count (if necessary). - Once possession is established and the clearing team starts to clear.
 Back out towards your sideline to keep out of the way of play. - As the clearing team begins moving up field, keep the ball in front of you.
 A good rule of thumb is to stay 10-15 yards behind the ball in case the clear breaks down and a turnover occurs. - As the play moves up field begin to count players and make sure that the teams remain on-sides.
 Generally, if 4 members of the clearing team are over midfield at the same time they are offsides.
 Always count forward. - Don't hurry to move forward quickly.
-Make sure you "stay with the passer" and see any possibility for late hits or other possible negative player interaction is over before moving your attention forward. - Once the ball is in the new offensive area jog to your trail position.
+Make sure any possibility for late hits or other possible negative player interaction is over before moving your attention forward. - Stop at the edge of the substitution box farthest from the goal and observe substitution if any. - Once the ball is in the new offensive area and substitution is complete, jog to your trail position.